lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 If you only want the values of specific keys in the map, you can specify them as optional arguments.
 See examples below.

+If any requested key is not present in the map, `E_RANGE` is raised.

 Examples:

 ```